shysolocup/shysolocup/README.md

 # Projects

 ### **[noscord.js:](https://github.com/paigeroid/noscord.js)**
-A customized Discord API built on Discord.JS that adds imports letting you access the API more easily
+A customized Discord API wrapper built on Discord.JS that adds imports letting you access the API more easily

 <br>